 Ok.
 Let me start by saying that if you have to pick just ONE recipe to make from this little blog of mine, you want it to be this one.
-The potato filling inside of this sandwich isn’t technically the same one I use to stuff samosas, but in my house we still refer to this as the “samosa grilled cheese.”
-Generally I don’t care for potatoes (except buttery cheese loaded mashed potatoes) but I swear I could eat a dozen of these!
-It’s got spicy and sweet chutneys, Amul sliced cheese and I swipe a little mayo on the outside of the bread before laying it down in the skillet ( the trick to a perfectly golden crust).
+The potato filling inside of this sandwich isn’t technically the same one I use to stuff samosas, but in my house, we still refer to this as the “samosa grilled cheese.”
+This sandwich has got spicy and sweet chutneys, and I love to make it on some sourdough bread for extra crunch, but some classic buttery white bread would also work well.

 Happy Eating !!